GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 Wf = Vf - Vs for FR and BL wheels
 Wf = Vf + Vs for FL and BR wheels
 ```

 The simulator provides `Vf` and `Vs`,
 so we can compute `Wf` and use that to calculate encoder values.
 It turns out
 to be very simple after all!
 The key simplification comes from the 45 degree angle
 of the rollers.

+Implementation: this is implemented in class `DriveBase`, modifying existing code that
+calculates encoder values.
+A new array `sidewaysTravel` has been added to keep track
+of the total accumulated sideways travel.
+When computing the encoder readings for
+each wheel (in method `readEncoder`), this amount is added to forward travel for the FL and BR wheels
+and subtracted for the FR and BL wheels.

+The code was tested by implementing strafe logic in `AOpMode_Forward_and_turn` method `encoderStrafeMec`.
+It seems to work - autonomously strafing by what seems to be the correct amount.
+Yay!

 ### A Note on Floor Contact Points for Mecanum Wheels
 The wheels lays out a series of diagonal lines of contact when driving forward: